dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 There are other attempts to add static typing to Lua - e.g. `Typed Lua <https://github.com/andremm/typedlua>`_ but these efforts are mostly about adding static type checks in the language while leaving the VM unmodified.
 The Typed Lua effort is very similar to the approach taken by Typescript in the JavaScript world.
 The static typing is to aid programming in the large - the code is eventually translated to standard Lua and executed in the unmodified Lua VM.

 My motivation is somewhat different - I want to enhance the VM to support more efficient operations when types are known.
 Type information can be exploited by JIT compilation technology to improve performance.
+At the same time, I want to keep the language safe and therefore usable by non-expert programmers.

 Goals
 -----